OrderN/CONQUEST-release/docs/input_tags.rst

     *default*: T

-General.LoadL (*boolean*)
+General.LoadDM (*boolean*)
-    Specifies whether to load a previous L matrix from files
+    Specifies whether to load a previous density matrix (K or L depending on whether diagonalisation or linear scaling are selected) from files

     *default*: F